Skip to content

 RSS Okanagan Water News (click to personalize)

-• Water restrictions lifted for some Regional District of North Okanagan customers - Castanet
+• Regional District of North Okanagan issues boil water notice for Vernon community - Castanet

 Media Releases